The Real is oxygenated with ‘Lakmé’

 ‘Lakmé’Royal Theatre

-The comments on ‘Lakmé’ written after the premiere at the Teatro Real in Madrid in 1888 are still valid.
+The comments on ‘Lakmé’ written following the premiere at the Teatro Real in Madrid in 1888 are still valid.
 The theme and the score imbued with a more or less artificial orientalism, of a certain good taste, monotonous at times, delicate and careful, managed to attract attention in some of the seventeen performances that were offered, despite their distinguished French ancestry and the fact that exoticism was a dominant fashion of the Second Empire where it stopped the music of Wagner.
-That climate is still valid, to the point that almost out of the blue, after the ambitious performances of ‘The Twilight of the Gods’ and the emotional ones of ‘The Letter Opener’, the Real presents two interpretations of ‘Lakmé’ these days
+That climate is still valid, to the point that almost out of the blue, following the ambitious performances of ‘The Twilight of the Gods’ and the emotional ones of ‘The Letter Opener’, the Real presents two interpretations of ‘Lakmé’ these days

 in concert version.